abardandev/tech-docs/tech-docs/docs/index.md

 - smaller client payloads
 - and optimized SSR features

-    * Next.js basically works like an Asp.Net SSR Razor web app, but with the full benefits of SPA development
+    * Next.js basically works like an Asp.Net SSR Razor web app, but with full benefits of SPA development

 Since it's a full client/server on its own, I've opted to deploy the front end to its own subdomain.